Learning a Language Is Important to Teach Abroad: Here's Why

 You can do so by watching movies and TV programs in your new language, reading newspapers, listening to music, meeting locals, and exploring other art forms in the language.

 A key characteristic of a good English teacher is a desire to explore new cultures and, in turn, share their own culture in the classroom.
-One of the greatest joys of language learning and education is bringing people together from around the world.
+One of the greatest joys of language learning and travel is bringing people together from around the world.

 Moreover, being culturally sensitive is necessary when you teach people from different countries, as certain gestures, mannerisms, personal questions, and attire might be considered disrespectful in one place and perfectly ordinary in another.